samforwill/nlp-campaign-messaging/README.md

 ![message](images/message.png)

-These models were then applied to analyze the tweets of Marie Glusenkamp Perez (MGP) and Chris Deluzio, in order to shed light on their campaign messaging strategies in the following section.
+These models were then applied to analyze the tweets of Marie Glusenkamp Pérez (MGP) and Chris Deluzio, in order to shed light on their campaign messaging strategies in the following section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Analyzing Tweets with Trained Models

-After fine-tuning the models on the 114th Congress dataset, I turned my attention to the real test: analyzing the campaign messages of Marie Glusenkamp Perez (MGP) and Chris Deluzio.
+After fine-tuning the models on the 114th Congress dataset, I turned my attention to the real test: analyzing the campaign messages of Marie Glusenkamp Pérez (MGP) and Chris Deluzio.
 Here's the process:

 ### Analysis Workflow -- From Raw Tweets to Insights
 #### Preprocessing Tweets: